tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 81 (DuFr).md

 ***Everyone levels up to level 13 at the end of the session!***

 #### Mirror Visions
-- (DR::1749-01-13) [[Eudomes' Mirror]] unexpectedly recharged early due to lingering magical energy of the Elemental Forge, and [[Elemental Forge Vision|used to look at the Elemental Forge itself]]. (recharge:: mirror)
+- (DR::1749-01-13) [[The Mirror of the Past]] unexpectedly recharged early due to lingering magical energy of the Elemental Forge, and [[Elemental Forge Vision|used to look at the Elemental Forge itself]]. (recharge:: mirror)

 #### Timeline